larssonphilip/larssonphilip/README.md

 ## 🔭 What I'm currently working on

 - **[Compacto](https://github.com/larssonphilip/compacto)**: A macOS app that automatically compresses images, videos, and PDFs with a user-friendly GUI.
-- **Subscription Tracker App**: A React Native app to help users manage subscriptions with a calendar feature.
+- **Subscription Tracker App**: A React Native app to help users manage subscriptions with a calendar overview.
-- **Exploring Hammerspoon** for macOS automation and enhancing productivity.
+- **Developing Raycast extensions** for developer productivity

 ## 🛠 Technologies & Tools